- How is a small nation like Ireland going to make a difference when countries like China and the US are not on board?

-Without prejudice to the outcome of the international negotiations, the EU made a unilateral commitment to reduce emissions by 20% by 2020 compared to 1990.
+Without prejudice to the outcome of the international negotiations, after the Paris Agreement in 2015 the EU made a unilateral commitment to reduce emissions by 40% by 2030 compared to 1990.
 The legal basis for this commitment was agreed by the European Council and is evidence of the determination of the EU to show leadership in the global effort to tackle climate change.
-This “climate and energy” package not only supports the EU's climate change objectives but also supports other policy objectives of increasing the share of renewables in electricity generation, improving Europe's energy security, and enhancing Europe's competitiveness.

 The EU ETS is a mechanism by which the EU hopes to create incentives that encourage large-scale industries towards lower greenhouse gas emissions by providing access to low cost abatement options to participants.
 Enterprises such as electricity generation and cement production are included in the scheme.
 In effect, each of these enterprises shares an allotted amount of emissions, which they are allowed to emit.
 If they manage to reduce emissions, then they will not have used their full quota of allowed emissions.
 They can then sell the excess to other enterprises.
 Over time, the EU intends to reduce the total allotment of emissions, and also enterprises will eventually have to pay for every emission unit they use.